0xA3ron/Portfolio/README.md

 *148,000+ members | 1.9M+ monthly visits*
 - Lead and coordinate a moderatorion team to ensure professional standards and accurate, respectful discussions.
 - Handle reports, enforce guidelines, and supervise team operations to maintain community trust.
+- Engage with the community in order to get feedback, organize and develop new projects to improve overall quality to the user.

 **Community Manager — Featured Roleplay Community**
-- Managed day-to-day operations, staff coordination, and player support for a server recognized by the game’s creators.
+- Manage day-to-day operations, staff coordination, and player support for a server recognized by the game’s creators.
-- Overseeing event planning, policy enforcement, and conflict resolution.
+- Oversee event planning, policy enforcement, and conflict resolution.
 - Plan, organize and manage projects both technical and community related.

 **Moderation Lead — Other Communities**